shekhar-jha/scripts/Docker-Kubernetes.md

 kube-system   kube-proxy-rdmb4                      1/1     Running   0          9m11s
 kube-system   kube-scheduler-k8-master-1            1/1     Running   0          8m21s
 ```

+### Setup Calico as Network Add On

+> **Note**
+> Before the kubernetes network can configure itself and stabalize, the firewall needs to be switched off.
+> This means that during initial configuration and after the server re-boot, firewalld needs to be shutdown and then restarted after all the pods are in running mode.
+> ```
+> systemctl stop firewalld
+> ```

-12. Install pod network add-on to build network that will connect all the pods across the cluster
+1. Install pod network add-on to build network that will connect all the pods across the cluster
 ```
 sudo su - k8admin
 curl -OL https://docs.projectcalico.org/v3.6/getting-started/kubernetes/installation/hosted/kubernetes-datastore/calico-networking/typha/calico.yaml